SigmaHQ/sigma-specification/Sigma_specification.md

 * product - examples: windows, apache, check point fw1
 * service - examples: sshd, applocker

-The "category" value is used to select all log files written by a certain group of products, like firewalls or web server logs.
+The `category` value is used to select all log files written of a logical group. \
-The automatic converter will use the keyword as a selector for multiple indices.
+This may cover one or more sources of information depending on the system. \
+e.g. "antivirus" for the scan result, "webserver" for the web access logs.

-The "product" value is used to select all log outputs of a certain product, e.g. all Windows Eventlog types including "Security", "System", "Application" and the new log types like "AppLocker" and "Windows Defender".
+The `product` value is used to select all log outputs of a certain product. \
+It can be as generic as an operating system or the name of a particular software package. \
+e.g. "windows" will include "Security", "System", "Application" and the other like "AppLocker" and "Windows Defender"...

-Use the "service" value to select only a subset of a product's logs, like the "sshd" on Linux or the "Security" Eventlog on Windows systems.
+The `service` value is used to select a more specific subset of logs. \
+e.g. "sshd" on Linux or the "Security" Eventlog on Windows systems.

-The "definition" can be used to describe the log source, including some information on the log verbosity level or configurations that have to be applied.
+The `definition` can be used to describe the log source, including some information on the log verbosity level or configurations that have to be applied. \
 It is not automatically evaluated by the converters but gives useful information to readers on how to configure the source to provide the necessary events used in the detection.

+The 'category', 'product' and 'service' can be used alone or in any combination. \
+Their values are in **lower case** and spaces are replaced by a `_` , characters `.` and `-` are allowed.
+- Windows Channel "System" -> `service: system`
+- "Process Creation" -> `category: process_creation`
+- Cloud OneLogin events -> `service: onelogin.events`
+- Windows Channel "Microsoft-Windows-Windows Firewall With Advanced Security" -> `service: firewall-as`

-You can use the values of 'category, 'product' and 'service' to point the converters to a certain index.
-You could define in the configuration files that the category 'firewall' converts to `( index=fw1* OR index=asa* )` during Splunk search conversion or the product 'windows' converts to `"_index":"logstash-windows*"` in Elasticsearch queries.
+You can use the values of 'category, 'product' and 'service' to point the converters to a certain index. \
+In the configuration files, it can be defined that the category 'firewall' converts to `( index=fw1* OR index=asa* )` during Splunk search conversion or the product 'windows' converts to `"_index":"logstash-windows*"` in Elasticsearch queries.

+The advantages of this abstractive approach is that it does not limit the rule to a specific telemetry.

-Instead of referring to particular services, generic log sources may be used, e.g.:
+Instead of definition of multiple rules for Sysmon, Windows Security Auditing and all other possible product-specific, a generic log sources may be used. \
+e.g.:

 ```yml
 category: process_creation
 product: windows
 ```

-Instead of definition of multiple rules for Sysmon, Windows Security Auditing and possible product-specific rules.
+The rule can be use with  Sysmon, Windows Security Auditing and possible product-specific like EDR.

-More information in [appendix_taxonomy](appendix/appendix_taxonomy.md) and [SigmaHQ docuementaiton](https://github.com/SigmaHQ/sigma/blob/master/documentation/README.md)
+More information in [appendix_taxonomy](appendix/appendix_taxonomy.md) and [SigmaHQ documentation](https://github.com/SigmaHQ/sigma/blob/master/documentation/README.md)

 ## Detection